Paul Finebaum: Reception

 ESPN broadcaster Joe Tessitore said in a December 2018 podcast interview, "If you asked me who are the two greatest interviewers on radio and television, I would say Paul Finebaum and Howard Stern."

 Personal life

-Finebaum was born in Memphis, Tennessee.
-He and his wife, Linda Hudson, have been married since 1990.
-Finebaum is Jewish.
-Finebaum attended Christian Brothers High School and White Station High School in Memphis before graduating from the University of Tennessee, where he received a degree in political science in 1978.
+Finebaum and his wife, Linda Hudson, have been married since 1990.

 Finebaum is a registered Republican, and has publicly expressed interest in seeking the party's nomination to run for Alabama's U.S. Senate seat being vacated by Tommy Tuberville in the 2026 election.
+He ruled out such a campaign in December 2025.